Nora Tamba writes for consumers about banking in the Philippines.

-BDO, Metrobank, Landbank and BPI are the four biggest banks in the Philippines.
-They're all trillionaire banks and all are universal banks.
-Landbank is government-owned while the three others are stock corporations.
+BDO, Metrobank, Landbank, BPI and PNB are the five biggest banks in the Philippines.
+They're all trillionaire banks, and all are universal banks.
+Landbank is government-owned, while the four others are stock corporations.

 BDO has been the fastest-growing bank since BDO was acquired from its original owners by the SM Group, the biggest shopping mall operator in the country.

-Based on total assets as of September 2018, the other banks in the Top 10 list in the Philippines are
+Based on total assets as of December 2019, the top 20 banks in the Philippines are:

 - Security Bank